 One of the many delightful aspects of the city is that the streets remain astonishingly litter-free.
 A small army of orange-clad staff and vehicles keep everything clean and bins empty.

-You can rarely go more than a few steps without finding these bins, even specific ones for particular kinds of waste (e.g. Papier – paper, Verpackung – plastic packaging, Glas – glass, Restmüll – other waste), and pipes for cigarette butts.
+You rarely go more than a few steps without finding these bins, even specific ones for particular kinds of waste (e.g. Papier – paper, Verpackung – plastic packaging, Glas – glass, Restmüll – other waste), and pipes for cigarette butts.

 Tip 6: Carry some cash

-I can’t recall the last time I saw anyone pay in a restaurant or bar with a card, though this is changing (particularly in places catering to foreign tourists and in the wake of the 2020 Coronavirus pandemic, which made cashless hands-free payments more attractive).
+I can’t recall the last time I saw anyone pay in a restaurant or bar with a card, though this is changing (particularly in places catering to foreign tourists and in the wake of the COVID pandemic, which made cashless hands-free payments more attractive).

 - Learn more about credit cards and Vienna